lirex14/devops-interview-questions/README.md

 <details>
 <summary>Do you have experience with web scraping?
 Can you describe what have you used and for what?</summary><br><b>
+BeautifulSoup
+Selineum
+--note on dynamacially generate sites (iterative html) needs to be loaded first so uses webDriver
 </b></details>

 <details>